Advice for international students

 - If you are expecting to receive money from overseas, you should ask what charges may apply and how long it will take to make the money available in your account.

 Many international students take a part time job whilst at university.
 Visa limitations mean you won’t earn enough to pay your fees, but a part time job can help with your living costs.
-The Careers Service will tell you how many hours you can work, and can help you apply for a National Insurance Number.
+The working restriction should be on your BRP visa.
+The Careers and Enterprise team can help you apply for a National Insurance Number.
 Keep an eye on their website for part time work that is suitable for students.
+They can also help you improve your CV.

-The United Kingdon Council for International Student Affairs (UKCISA) has a website devoted to information for international students including working in the UK.
+The United Kingdom Council for International Student Affairs (UKCISA) has a website devoted to information for international students including working in the UK.

 Take a look at our living costs section to get a better idea of how much you can expect to need whilst living in the UK.